catspeed-cc/invidious-token-updater/README.md

 5) Test the script ```~invidious/invidious/invidious-token-updater/update-tokens.sh``` and check ```config/config.yml``` gets created with tokens on the bottom
 6) Add a crontab to invidious user account (this one is every 3 hours) ```00 */3 * * * ~invidious/invidious/invidious-token-updater/update-tokens.sh```

-The reason this script is dirty is I can't figure out how to edit the existing config.yml and so I chose to delete existing one then copy a new one and append the tokens to the bottom.
-This works for me in my private, firewalled instance, but is not meant to be used in production without extensive changes.

 If anyone wishes they can fork the code and modify it to a more proper state, and submit the script to invidious repository.

 ***If you want a production ready script, make the changes yourself, or hire someone who knows what they are doing.***